solovieff/kibernikto-planner/README.md

 # kibernikto-planner

 Basic telegram AI planner.
 Can use voice messages.
-Can be updated to retrieve plans etc, just demo functionality for now.
+Can be updated to retrieve plans etc, just a demo functionality for now.
 Reminds of planned messages.
 Uses [Kibernikto library](https://github.com/solovieff/kibernikto) as a core and is mostly here to show it's capabilities.